Stericycle opens medical waste incineration facility

 Stericycle invested nearly $110 million to construct and equip the facility with innovative systems and engineering advancements to safely treat potentially infectious materials and safely dispose of unwanted medications.
 The site has also been designated as a Shred-it bailing facility to support a circular paper economy through the company's suite of shredding services, which are designed to protect private information.

-"Leveraging decades of experience, our McCarran facility was purposefully designed to protect public health and the environment now and into the future and will serve as a blueprint for potential future operations," says Cindy J. Miller, president and CEO at Stericycle.
+"Leveraging decades of experience, our McCarran facility was purposefully designed to protect public health and the environment now and into the future and will serve as a blueprint for potential future operations," Stericycle President and CEO Cindy J. Miller says.
 "As a trusted and essential partner to hospitals and healthcare providers, this is a much-needed resource to keep our communities safe and healthy."

 RELATED: WM to acquire Stericycle